While the Services tool window displays output of your queries, the data editor displays data of a database object as

 In the data editor, you can filter data by using the following approaches:

 You can specify filtering conditions manually or use quick filtering options.
 Quick options are filtering conditions for the current column name.
 The conditions depend on the value in the current cell.

-You can filter rows by pressing Ctrl+F and running a search on the table.
+You can filter rows by pressing Control+F and running a search on the table.

 You can use the WHERE filter and filter data in a table by writing a query in the WHERE field.

 Use quick filtering options

 Right-click a cell or multiple cells and navigate to Filter by.